wcasper/math107spring2023/extras/syllabus.md

 If you have an accommodation from Disability Support Services (such as time-and-a-half), it is your responsibility to coordinate with the instructor before each exam.

 **Midterm Exams**
-There will be three midterm exams, each lasting 1 hour.
+There will be two midterm exams, each lasting 1 hour and 50 minutes.
 Each midterm will be worth 15\% of your final grade.
 Midterms will be held during class time in our Zoom meeting on the following dates:
-* Wednesday, March 3, 2021
+* Wednesday, March 1, 2023
-* Wednesday, April 14, 2021
+* Wednesday, April 12, 2023

 **Final Exam**

 ## Important academic calendar dates
+* 01/21/2023: First Day of Classes

+* 01/29/2023: Last day students will be enrolled from waitlist.

-* January 23 to January 31: No signatures required to add or drop most classes.
-Add/Drop is through TITAN Online.
+* 01/30/2023 to 02/06/2023: Department-issued registration permit to register and add all classes.
+Registration is through TITAN Online > Student Homepage.
+All permits issued in week two expire at midnight; Monday, February 6.

-* February 8: Last day for students to drop without a grade of ``W'' using Titan Online.
-Last day for students to ADD with a permit.
-All permits expire at midnight on September 8th.
-* April 23: Last day the Math Department will be flexible on the approval of non-medical withdrawal requests.
-Beginning Tuesday, September 22, students must have a serious and compelling reason for non-medical withdrawal requests and must provide supporting documentation for their reason.
-* May 7: Last day to withdrawal with a truly serious and compelling reason that is clearly beyond the student's control.
-Students must document their reason.
+* 02/05/2023:  Deadline to apply for graduation through the student homepage for May 2023 bachelor's degree candidates.

+* 02/06/2023: Last day of late registration with $25 late fee.
+Last day to add most classes with registration permit through Titan Online > Student Homepage.
+Last day to declare audit and grading basis.
+Last day to drop classes without a grade of 'W.' Last day for refund if status is reduced from full-time to part-time (6 or fewer units).
+All permits issued during the first and second week of classes EXPIRE at midnight.

+* 02/07/2023: Students submit the online Late Add Request to add classes with a $20 Late Add fee.
+Student submit the Online Withdrawal Request to drop classes with a 'W' grade.

+* 02/13/2023: Deadline to file online graduation check application for May 2023 master's and doctorate degree.

+* 02/21/2023: Census date.
+Last day to submit a Late Add Request with $20 Late Add Fee.
+Last day for departments to approve undergraduates candidacy for May 2023.
+Last day for Excess Unit approval for graduating seniors.

-* February 7 (Monday): Last day for students to ADD with a permit.
-All permits expire at midnight on February 7.
+* 02/25/2023: Last day for undergraduate students to pay $115 graduation fee for May 2023.

+* 03/01/2023: Deadline to apply for graduation to receive priority Fall 2023 registration.

-* February 7 (Monday): Last day for students to DROP without a grade of ``W''.
-Students drop using Titan Online.
+* 04/06/2023: Last day to receive a pro-rated refund of mandatory fees for complete withdrawal from classes.

-* February 22 (Tuesday): Last day the Math Department will be flexible on the approval of non-medical withdrawal requests.
-* February 23 (Wednesday) and after, students must have a serious and compelling reason for nonmedical withdrawal requests and must provide supporting documentation for their reason.
-* April 22 (Friday): Final deadline to submit a withdrawal request from classes with a grade of "W" for a serious and compelling reason.
-Last day to withdraw with a truly serious and compelling reason that is clearly beyond the student's control.
-Students must document their reason
+* 04/21/2023: Final deadline to submit a withdrawal request from classes with a grade of 'W' for a serious non-medical reason.

+* 05/05/2023: Final deadline to submit a withdrawal request of 'W' for medical reasons.

+* 05/12/2023: Last day of class instruction.

 ## Academic integrity